majorelk/Playwright-Screenplay-Demo/README.md

 ### Note

-This README assumes that you will set up scripts named `test-ui` and `test-api` in your `package.json`.
+This README assumes that you will set up scripts named test-ui and test-api in your package.json.
 You should adapt the content to match the actual configuration and scripts of your project.
 This README provides a comprehensive guide for users to get started with the project, explaining how to set up, run tests, and contribute.